alinagarib/alinagarib.github.io/wikirace.markdown

 EX: https://en.wikipedia.org/wiki/Death_from_laughter

-It will first show the minimum amount of clicks to get from link A to B, as a length.
-If you want to see an optimal path (as there may be many with the same length), click the button to reveal!
+Click the 'Find Shortest Path Length' button to show the minimum amount of clicks to get from link A to B. If you want to see an optimal path (as there may be many with the same length), a button will appear to reveal the solution!
+Otherwise, you can reset and try another set of links.

+WARNING: Please be aware that this scales very quickly.
+If your links are highly unrelated, this may take 20+ minutes and result in a network error due to RAM memory limitations on the free tier that I am hosting my API on.

 <form id="wikirace-form" onsubmit="return false;">
   <fieldset>